-The Board accepts that there is some concentration risk with BlackRock Life by virtue of the value of AUA invested in
+The Board accepts that there is some concentration risk with BlackRock Life by virtue of the value of AUA invested in BlackRock funds.

-BlackRock funds.
 This is an accepted business strategy and is reflected in the Company's Standard Formula counterparty default risk capital requirements.
 The solvency ratio of BlackRock Life, together with a strong focus on the level of AUA, forms part of a suite of KRIs which are regularly assessed and shared with the Board.

 FIL Life mitigates risks through Hannover Rück SE annuity reinsurance and the IASA outsourcing agreement with FPM, as previously stated.
 No derivatives are used as risk mitigation techniques.
-The reinsurance treaty with Hannover Rück SE is not considered material as the Gross BEL for this business is only £12.1m.
+The reinsurance treaty with Hannover Rück SE is not considered material in view of the absolute and relative size of this business.
 The rating of the counterparty is monitored regularly.